Chapter 15: The Voice

 ears tuned to hear the helicopter, which would bring one of Tiny's

 home-cooked meals to us.
-I did, on occasion, write letters home.
-So, I
+I did, on occasion, write letters to my family.

-may have settled down to write a letter.
+So, I may have settled down to write a letter.
 I can't remember.
-One thing,
+One

-for sure, I felt little concern about being right or wrong, about the
+thing, for sure, I felt little concern about being right or wrong, about

-location of that enemy base camp.
+the location of that enemy base camp.
 I was just happy to be alive.
-After

 recently reinforced that feeling when I was demoted.
 It's too bad,